 100% of all charitable donations to SmartTots go directly to fund research.

-SmartTots has released a Consensus Statement regarding the safety of anesthetics and sedative agents administered to infants and young children which is endorsed by the IARS, AAP, FDA, SPA, SNACC, ESA and the ASA.
+SmartTots will soon be releasing a newly revised version of its Consensus Statement regarding the safety of anesthetics and sedative agents administered to infants and young children.
+Check back soon for an update.

 About the IARS

 The IARS is anesthesiology's non-political organization focused on providing scientific and evidence-based safe anesthesia care.
 Founded in 1922, the IARS contributes more than $1 million annually to fund anesthesia research and provides a forum for leaders in anesthesia research to share information and ideas.
 Membership includes physicians and others engaged in anesthesia-related practice, research, and training worldwide.

 The IARS mission is to encourage, stimulate and fund ongoing anesthesia-related research projects that will enhance and advance the specialty and to disseminate current, state-of-the-art, basic and clinical research data in all areas of clinical anesthesia, including perioperative medicine, critical care, and pain management.
 The IARS is focused solely on the advancement and support of education and scientific research related to anesthesiology.